sushilsridhar/cs-fundamentals/lld/OOP.md

 Class             | Blueprint
 Object            | Real world entity
-Constructor       | default, custom, copy constructor Shallow copy      | point to same address
+Constructor       | default, custom, copy constructor Shallow copy      | point to same address (just the reference address which points to same object in heap is copied to new variable)
-Deep copy         | creates new object (no sharing of object) Access modifiers  | public, default, private, protected, classes can have only public or default modifier
+Deep copy         | creates new object (no sharing of object - creates new objects - copies the new address to reference variable in deep copy)
+Access modifiers  | public, default, private, protected, classes can have only public or default modifier
 Super keyword     | allows access to parent class members from child class (attributes, methods and constructors) Interface         | Pure abstraction, and enforces a certain behaviour to be implemented